mmskl/battery_notify/README.md

+# Battery Notify

-# Simple script to notify that your battery exceed specified percentage
+## Simple script to notify that your battery exceed specified percentage

 ## Description